vincentcasseau/vincentcasseau.github.io/compatibility.md

 title: Compatibility
 ---

-The OpenFOAM versions listed below are the only ones that are supported by this platform.
+The OpenFOAM versions listed below are the <u>only ones<u> that are supported by this platform.

 ### Master branch
 + OF-v1706: [https://www.openfoam.com/releases/openfoam-v1706](https://www.openfoam.com/releases/openfoam-v1706)